Commandaria Wine: The King of Cyprus Wines

 Commandaria from Cyprus

-Commandaria, a sweet dessert wine, has a historical connection with King Richard the Lionheart.
-It is believed that during the Crusades, King Richard the Lionheart was so impressed by the Cypriot Commandaria wine that he dubbed it “the wine of kings and the king of wines.”
+During the Crusades, King Richard the Lionheart tasted Cypriot Commandaria wine.
+He was so impressed that he called it “the wine of kings and the king of wines.”

 Commandaria the Wine of the Gods